ibrahim-s/linkLibrary/readme.md

 Now while browsing the net, if you like to add a page to any library in Link library addon you can do that.
 From any place on the page you like, press the gesture or shortcut for this feature, a window will open saying "Add link and title of web page to library", In it a button saying "Choose library:", press the button, and from the popup menu displayed choose the library you like and press enter.

 That's it , the link or url of the web page is added to library, with it's title as label, and you will hear a confirmation message telling you that. beautiful thing really.

+### Changes for 2.2.3 ###

+*	Add a new feature, to import the whole firefox bookmarks(as json file), to be included in the addon, and you can access that through an option in the context menu while standing on the list of libraries.

 ### Changes for 2.2.2 ###